sciencePeptideDeck

 science

-Refractory diarrhea
+Refractory and secretory diarrhea

 Active research area with published studies